Contract law in Saudi Arabia: Usury (riba)

 The Quran forbids riba in the strongest terms.
 Riba is an unjustified enrichment and the principle encompasses a total ban on the charging of interest.

 Usurious transactions were classified into three classes:

-Riba al-fadl and riba al-nasi'a apply to the exchange of two precious metals (gold or silver) and four commodities (wheat, barley, dates and salt), based on the Prophet's tradition.
+Riba al-fadl and riba al-nasi'a apply to the exchange of two precious metals (gold or silver) and four commodities (wheat, barley, dates and salt), based on Muhammad's tradition.
 It was further extended by analogy to the products of these six articles if their present or future exchange could have the smell or taint of riba.
 Islamic law did not permit exchange of unequal values of these articles and by analogy to a variety of their products.
 These articles happened to be the basic necessities of life and were a convenient means of exploitation.
 Promises for future performance were forbidden if goods comprised these articles as the transactions were suspected to contain riba.

 The interpretation of riba has continued to be revised under the changing economic setting.
 By the turn of the century, the leading Islamic scholars Abduh and Rida held the view that riba al-Jahilya was forbidden but it could be deemed lawful under extreme necessity, and that riba al-fadl and riba al nasi'a are under a rebuttable presumption of prohibition.

 The ban against interest rates has been circumvented by both parties pretending that a greater amount was lent or that the difference between loan and debt is actually a commission rate.